danishhly/SynapseAI/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-Built with ❤️ for modern web experiences

 ## 🙏 Acknowledgments

 - GSAP for amazing animation library
 - Vite for fast build tooling
 - Inter font family for beautiful typography

-## 📞 Support

-For support, email support@synapseai.com or open an issue in the repository.

----

 **Note**: This is a fictional project created for demonstration purposes.
 SynapseAI is not a real product.